-H5d-H7d.
 High Blood Pressure or Hypertension is persistently high arterial blood pressure.
 It may have no known cause or be associated with other primary diseases.
 It may or may not be adequately treated and is very common in older persons.

-If Head has "borderline" hypertension then enter YES.
-If a physician has ever diagnosed Head as having high blood pressure, but it is now considered "under control," code YES at H5b.
-Likewise for a Female Head who had high blood pressure during pregnancy, enter YES at H5b.
+If Head/Wife/"Wife" has "borderline" hypertension, then ENTER [1-YES].
+If a physician has ever diagnosed Head/Wife/"Wife" as having high blood pressure, but it is now considered "under control," ENTER [1-YES] at H5b.
+Likewise for a

+Female Head/Wife/"Wife" who had high blood pressure during pregnancy, ENTER [1-YES] at H5b.